The-Flash-Report/saasflashreport/tasks/Tasks.md

 - [ ] Cross-site portfolio links work (to other Flash Report sites)
 - [ ] Footer links work correctly

+### Other
+- [x] Add link to aiflashreport.com to panel on /about and remove the link to saasflashreport as that is THIS site
+- [x] change site tag line to the latest Saas news at breaking speed
+- [x] remove duplicate archive page link in the footer

 ### Content Validation
 - [ ] Newsletter forms mention "SaaS professionals"
 - [ ] Meta descriptions are SaaS-focused
+- [ ] Remove Subjects dropdnw from Contact form and chagne to a standard subject line
+- [ ] Change
 ## Notes
 - **Current Focus**: Complete Phase 3 QA fixes before moving to content aggregation
 - **Next Major Phase**: RSS and API integration for live content